rchiou2001/exllsm-neuron-segmentation/README.md

 ### Model Evaluation

 To appropriately evaluate the model performance it should be compared to ground truth data from independent samples (brains/animals) not involved in training.

-It is recommended that the model is run via the [ExLLSM Circuit Reconstruction Pipeline](https://github.com/JaneliaSciComp/exllsm-circuit-reconstruction) where additional recommended post-U-Net processing steps not included here can be used.
-To evaluate the performance of neuron segmentation run via the ExLLSM Circuit Reconstruction Pipeline to ground truth data from independent samples, the ExLLSM_unet_performance_evaluate.py script from the [ExLLSM Synapse Detection](https://github.com/JaneliaSciComp/SynapseDetectorDNN) repository can be used.
+It is recommended that the trained model is used via the [ExLLSM Circuit Reconstruction Pipeline](https://github.com/JaneliaSciComp/exllsm-circuit-reconstruction) where additional recommended post-U-Net processing steps not included here can be used.
+To evaluate the performance of a model run via the ExLLSM Circuit Reconstruction Pipeline to ground truth data from independent samples, the ExLLSM_unet_performance_evaluate.py script from the [ExLLSM Synapse Detection](https://github.com/JaneliaSciComp/SynapseDetectorDNN) repository can be used.

-However, if desired, the perforance of a trained U-Net neuron segmentation model without the additional post-U-Net processing steps can be evaluated here via the evaluation tool.
+However, if desired, the perforance of a model (without the recommended post-U-Net processing steps) can be evaluated here using the evaluation tool.

 Usage: